 The NGSS Design Badge will give also publishers and developers a way to demonstrate to potential customers that their materials are high-quality and designed for the NGSS.
 By having their materials reviewed, developers can potentially earn a badge and advertise that their materials are some of the top rated in the field.

 To earn this digital badge, instructional materials must be reviewed either by NextGenScience (for proprietary materials or materials in development) or its Science Peer Review Panel (for free and publicly available materials) and earn the highest rating on the EQuIP Rubric for Science.
 The EQuIP Rubric for Science provides criteria for measuring the degree to which lessons and units are designed for the NGSS.
 The highest rating, “E: Example of high-quality NGSS design,” indicates a high-quality design for the NGSS across all three categories of the EQuIP Rubric: I) NGSS 3D Design, II) NGSS Instructional Supports, and III) Monitoring NGSS Student Progress.
-Achieve coordinated the development of the EQuIP Rubric for Science after facilitating the development of the the NGSS, and the rubric has widespread adoption in the field.
+Achieve (now NextGenScience) coordinated the development of the EQuIP Rubric for Science after facilitating the development of the the NGSS, and the rubric has widespread adoption in the field.

 Each digital badge awarded is an Open Badge issued via Badgr, meaning that each badge is digitally verifiable.
 By clicking on the badge image, a consumer will see information about the awarded lesson or unit, a link to the complete EQuIP review of those materials that describes the evidence associated with earning the NGSS Design Badge, and a link to a list of all other materials that have earned the badge.
 Each badge will be accompanied with the name of the awarded materials and date awarded for immediate recognition.